vedantipawar/Hack-The-Space-Submission/README.md

 <h2>Project Description</h2>
 <b>Creators:</b> Trio of enthusiastic and motivated students who want to innovate and create something essential and useful for the student community!! :)

 An educational website which can potentially bring changes to the current learning lifestyle of the students, with simpler and cost-effective teaching.
-This project is being made with the help of microservices architecture.
-It will have 3 microservices namely:
+This project is unlike traditional applications which use monolithic architecture.
+The distinctiveness of this application lies in the usage of microservices architecture.
+We have implemented three microservices namely:

 1. User Microservice
 2. Courses Microservice